Place facts

 Elevation of a Place

-Search any place to see its elevation above sea level in both metres and feet, pinned on a map.
-Type a city, landmark or address — or use your current location.
+Get the elevation above sea level of any place, in both metres and feet, pinned on a map.
+Enter a city, a landmark or an address, or use your current location.

 What “elevation” means here

-Elevation is the height of the ground surface above mean sea level at a given point.
+Elevation is how far the ground rises above mean sea level at a given point — the height of the land itself.
 It is not the same as your phone’s GPS altitude, which is noisy and can be off by tens of metres.
-Instead, this tool reads a digital elevation model (DEM) — a worldwide grid of measured ground heights — so the number reflects the terrain itself, not where your device thinks it is in the air.
+Instead, this tool reads a digital elevation model (DEM) — a worldwide grid of measured ground heights — so the number reflects the terrain, not where your device thinks it is in the air.
 To find the spot first, search by name or use the find GPS coordinates tool, then read its elevation here.

 How to look up a place’s elevation